Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/3_data_collection_model_training.md

 #### Requirements

-To run this project on local, you will need to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 We support two approaches for running the model: Docker (which can run anywhere) or locally with Conda.

 #### Option A: Using Docker
-If you would like to run using Docker, you can follow the [Docker steps provided](../Model/documentation/running_on_docker.md) in the Model documentation.
+If you would like to run using Docker, you can follow the [Docker steps provided](../Model/documentation/running_on_docker.md) in the model documentation.

 #### Option B: Using Conda
+To run this project locally, you will need to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 If running locally without Docker, we first need to create a conda virtual environment and install the dependencies for our machine learning model.
 If you only have access to CPUs, install the dependencies specified in the `environment.yml` file.
 If your development machine has GPU support, you can choose to use the `environment-gpu.yml` file instead.

 * **Action**: In a terminal window, enter the following command to create the environment.
 Replace `<env-name>` with an environment name of your choice, e.g. `pose-estimation`: